Pueblo County Programs

 Low Income Taxpayer Clinic

 Represents low-income taxpayers in tax disputes.

-Rental Assistance, and Evictions
+Rental Assistance and Evictions

-Civil legal issues only.
+Legal Information - civil legal issues only.

 CLS contact information is here.